 - Dill pickle dip

 - Hummus (a little high in carbs so just watch how much you have)

 - Italian dressing

 Need more ideas?
 25 Best Low Carb Dips Ever

 Assembling the Crudite Board

 You’ve got your base with the leafy vegetables covering it and the dip or dips arranged on it.
 Your vegetables and other ingredients are waiting their turn.
-Now you’re going to add the vegetables in a pleasing array!
-Pleasing array just sounds so 1950s housewife, doesn’t?
+Now you’re going to add the vegetables in a pleasing layout.

 I think it’s easiest to put the big things on first then arrange the small things in the spaces that are left.
 Some of the design depends on whether the base is round, square, or rectangular.

-- Now add the rounded vegetables like cauliflower pieces, broccoli, cherry tomatoes, unsliced radishes and mushrooms, etc. Leave spots for the smaller ingredients.
+- Now add the round vegetables like cauliflower pieces, broccoli, cherry tomato, unsliced radishes, mushrooms, etc. Leave spots for the smaller ingredients.

-- Step back and look at it – then rearrange anything that you don’t like.
+- Step back and look at your handy work.
+Then rearrange anything that you don’t like.